Prashant-b97/Java_-Learn/README.md

 b.
 Enhanced for Loop
 c.
 3-D or Jagged Matrix
 d.
-Mutable (liable to change) and Immutable (not liable to change) string e.String Buffer(It is thread-safe) and String Builder f. g. h. i.
+Mutable (liable to change) and Immutable (not liable to change) string
+e.
+String Buffer(It is thread-safe) and String Builder
+f.
+Static variable, methods and Blocks
+g.
+Comprehending instance variables and static variables
+h.
+Using Getters and setters to access private variables/methods i.

 Placed a random image for now; once done with the course will post certificate. :-P